-Students are discouraged from bringing personal possessions such as toys and radios to school.
-If these items are brought to school, the school is not liable if they are stolen or broken.
+Students are discouraged from bringing personal possessions such as toys, electronic devices, or other similar personal items to school unless they have the prior permission of their classroom teacher or a school administrator.
+If these items are brought to school, the school is not liable if they are lost, stolen, or broken.
 Teachers may confiscate any personal items if the items are creating a disturbance.
-At the discretion of the teacher, the items confiscated may be returned to the student at the end of the school year.
+At the discretion of the teacher, the items confiscated may be returned to the student at the end of the school day.